What do field crickets look like?

 Where are field crickets found?

 Like many other occasional invaders, field crickets prefer dark, moist areas and are often found outside under mulch, garden plants, woodpiles, landscaping logs, leaf piles, and rocks.
 Field crickets are attracted to light and may accidentally find their way inside.
 Homeowners often discover they have houseguests when they hear chirping coming from inside their homes.
-Field crickets can’t survive inside for very long but while they’re in, they may cause damage to clothing, furniture, and other personal items located in storage areas like closets, basements, and attics.
+Field crickets can’t survive inside for very long, but while they’re inside they may cause damage to clothing, furniture, and other personal items located in storage areas like closets, basements, and attics.

 What do field crickets eat?

 Field crickets are a species of agricultural pest, that when in very large numbers, can cause significant damage and destroy crops like alfalfa, wheat, rye, oats, and a variety of vegetables.
 Inside homes, they can chew on and cause damage to fabrics, furs, and leather.

 The following tips can help to prevent field crickets from becoming a problem on your property and in your home:

 Remove piles of organic debris such as leaves and grass from your property.

 Keep a stone barrier between any mulch and grass and your home’s foundation.